Epi Info

-Epi Info is statistical software for epidemiology developed by Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia (US).
+Epi Info was statistical software for epidemiology developed by Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia (US).

-Epi Info has been in existence for over 20 years and is currently available for Microsoft Windows, Android and iOS, along with a web and cloud version.
-The program allows for electronic survey creation, data entry, and analysis.
-Within the analysis module, analytic routines include t-tests, ANOVA, nonparametric statistics, cross tabulations and stratification with estimates of odds ratios, risk ratios, and risk differences, logistic regression (conditional and unconditional), survival analysis (Kaplan Meier and Cox proportional hazard), and analysis of complex survey data.
-The software is an open-source project with limited support.
+Epi Info was in existence for over 20 years and was available for Microsoft Windows, Android and iOS, along with a web and cloud version.
+The program allowed for electronic survey creation, data entry, and analysis.
+Within the analysis module, analytic routines included t-tests, ANOVA, nonparametric statistics, cross tabulations and stratification with estimates of odds ratios, risk ratios, and risk differences, logistic regression (conditional and unconditional), survival analysis (Kaplan Meier and Cox proportional hazard), and analysis of complex survey data.
+The software was sunset in September 2025.

-An analysis conducted in 2003 documented over 1,000,000 downloads of Epi Info from 180 countries.

 History

-Epi Info has been in development for over 20 years.
 The first version, Epi Info 1, was originally developed by Jeff Dean while he was in high school.
 It was an MS-DOS batch file on 5.25" floppy disks and released in 1985.
 MS-DOS continued to be the only supported operating system until the release of Epi Info 2000, which was written in Microsoft's Visual Basic and became the first Windows-compatible version.
 The last MS-DOS version was Epi Info 6.04d released in January 2001.

 Epi Info 2000 changed the way data was stored by adopting the Microsoft Access database format, rather than continuing to use the plain-text file format from the MS-DOS versions.
 Following the release of Epi Info 2000 was Epi Info 2002, then Epi Info version 3.0, and finally the open-source Epi Info 7.
 Epi Info 7 was made open source on November 13, 2008, when its source code was uploaded to Codeplex for the first time.
 The 7 series is the presently maintained Epi Info product line.
 Note that Epi Info 3 for Windows is different from Epi Info 3 for MS-DOS even though they share the same version number.
 After Microsoft shut down Codeplex in December 2017, the repository of Epi Info migrated to GitHub.